Tail behavior of sums and differences of log-normal random variables: Numerics

-As we have already seen, due to the slow convergence, the asymptotic formulas in Theorems \ref{gen.thm} and \ref{T:present} typically provide only order-of-magnitude approximations of the distribution function of the sum / difference of log-normal random variables.
+As we have already seen, due to the slow convergence, the asymptotic formulas in Theorems \ref{gen.thm} and \ref{Tpresent} typically provide only order-of-magnitude approximations of the distribution function of the sum/difference of log-normal random variables.
 When a more precise estimate is needed, and the dimension $n$ is large, one can use a Monte Carlo estimator.
 In such a case, as we will next explain, the asymptotic formulas can be utilized to construct very efficient variance reduction procedures.
 To save space, we will only discuss the case of distribution functions.
-Similar ideas can be used to reduce the variance of Monte Carlo estimates of densities, conditional expectations, or other quantities of interest. \paragraph{Left tail of $X$.} For the distribution function $F(x) = \mathbb P[X\leq x]$, the standard estimate is the following:
+Similar ideas can be used to reduce the variance of Monte Carlo estimates of densities, conditional expectations or other quantities of interest.